openconfig/featureprofiles/feature/isis/otg_tests/weighted_ecmp_test/README.md

 ### Verification

-*   Ensure that the DUT has learnt the routes for prefixes 100.0.1.0/24 and 2001:db8:64:64::/64 over IBGP.
+*   Ensure that the DUT has learnt the routes for prefixes 100.0.1.0/24 and 2001:db8:64:64::/64 over ISIS.
 Following paths

     *   /network-instances/network-instance/afts/next-hops/next-hop/state/ip-address

-*   Ensure that the DUT has learnt routes to the IPv4 and IPv6 loopback addresses of ATE2.
+*   Ensure that the DUT has learnt routes to the IPv4 and IPv6 addresses of ATE2.
 It is expected that these prefixes are reachable via 3 different Next-Hop addresses corresponding to the LAG1, LAG2 and LAG3 interfaces on ATE2.